everit-org/json-schema/README.md

 # JSON Schema Validator <a href="https://www.paypal.me/erosb88"><img style="float: right" width="70" height="35" src="./donate.jpg" title="Support this project by making a donation"></a>

+## Deprecation notice

+This library is currently in maintenance mode and superseded by [erosb/json-sKema](https://github.com/erosb/json-sKema).

+This repository and won't see any new features.
+It provides solid support for draft-04, draft-06 and draft-07 versions of the JSON Schema specification.

+The latest draft 2020-12 is supported only by [erosb/json-sKema](https://github.com/erosb/json-sKema).

 [![Apache 2.0 License][ASL 2.0 badge]][ASL 2.0] [![Build Status][Travis badge master]][Travis] [![Coverage Status][Coveralls.io badge master]][Coveralls.io]

 * [When to use this library?](#when-to-use-this-library)